Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Manifold Analysis

 \subsection{Modality Alignment Tests}

-\paragraph{Discriminant Test.} We randomly select 4 audio categories and conduct a discriminant test on each in \cref{table:discriminant}, which is also visualized as a canonical plot in \cref{fig:discriminant}.
+\paragraph{Discriminant Test.} We randomly select 4 audio categories and conduct a discriminant test on each in \cref{table:discriminant}.
+These results are also visualized as a canonical plot in \cref{fig:discriminant}.
 The discriminant model is a wide linear binary classifier to predict whether a given sample is from the visual or audio modality.
 We observe that this classifier works perfectly on raw embedding samples but fails to classify the CMSS embeddings with a low Entropy $R^2$ (classification contingency) and high -2 log-likelihood (classification uncertainty).
-The discriminant test supports the manifold's ability to close the modality gap between visual and audio data, as the discriminant classifier is significantly confused after the manifold remapping.
+This discriminant test supports the manifold's ability to close the modality gap between visual and audio data distributions, as the discriminant classifier is significantly confused after the manifold remapping of CLIP and CLAP embeddings.